primi9/File-Browser/README.md

 Write a File Browser in Java from scratch.
-Side - project for a oop course in university.
+Side - project for an oop course in university.